abhinavdayal/DepthMask/Readme.md

 ##### Test Loss
 ![DNN1](DNN1_testloss.png)

 I found that the network had too much **checker board** issue and was not training that well so I updated it as below.
 I reduced amount of dilation in atrous convolutions and replaced transposed conv with pixel shuffle.
 The resulting netowrk improved further.
 Traned for 20 epochs with LR of 0.0002 and another 10 epochs with LR of 0.00002.
-Results can be seen below.
 The loss did not decrease beyond 125K though.

 ### Updated Network